Decentralized Cross-Blockchain Asset Transfers: Background

-We define the set of blockchains between which cross-blockchain asset transfers can take place by the finite set $B$.
+We define the set of blockchains between which asset transfers can take place by the finite set $B$ (also referred to as cross-blockchain ecosystem).
 Each blockchain $b \in B$ can host multiple smart contracts.
 Out of these smart contracts, one contract is responsible for managing asset $A$ on $b$.
 We denote this particular smart contract as $\contract{b}{}$ for each $b \in B$.

-We assume blockchains to roughly follow the model devised by Satoshi Nakatomo~\cite{nakamoto2008bitcoin}.
-The state of the blockchain is updated by means of transactions.
-Transactions are cryptographically-signed instructions that are created outside the blockchain and bundled into new blocks.
-New blocks are broadcast to nodes in a peer-to-peer network.
-Participating nodes validate each new block along with its transactions and append the block to their local copy of the blockchain only if they accept it as valid.
-If a new block is accepted as valid by the majority of participants, the block defines the new state of the blockchain.

-Transactions can be used to transfer the native asset of the blockchain, to store arbitrary data, or to trigger the execution of smart contracts.
+We assume blockchains to roughly follow the model devised by Satoshi Nakatomo~\cite{nakamoto2008bitcoin}: The state of the blockchain is updated through transactions that can be used to transfer the native asset of the blockchain, to store arbitrary data, or to trigger the execution of smart contracts.
 In the latter case, the transaction's payload contains parameters based on which the smart contracts may change their associated state.
-For instance, a transaction payload containing a sender, a recipient and an amount could trigger a smart contract causing the transfer of some user-defined asset from the sender to the recipient.
+For instance, a transaction payload containing a sender, a recipient, and an amount could trigger a smart contract causing the transfer of some user-defined asset from the sender to the recipient.

 We specify transactions as a tuple containing the elements of the payload which serve as parameters for the invoked contract.
 In particular, we use $\tx{} \coloneqq \langle param_1, \dots, param_n \rangle$ to denote a transaction \tx{} with a payload containing $n$ parameters.
 Further, we define the function $\textit{calledContract}(\tx{})$ to return the address of the smart contract that was triggered by transaction~\tx{}.
-The execution of transactions may fail, for instance, if a user does not have enough funds for a transfer or some condition is violated.
-For this, we define function $\textit{isSuccessful}(\tx{})$ to return \textit{true} or \textit{false} depending on whether the transaction was executed successfully or not.
+The execution of transactions may fail, for instance, if a user does not have enough funds for a transfer.
+For this, we define the function $\textit{isSuccessful}(\tx{})$ to return \textit{true} or \textit{false} depending on whether the transaction has been executed successfully or not.